-Conferences/Trainings

-- I will not allow children to take pictures of each other during sessions or trainings without the consent of their peers. - I will not send a child out of a program/training without ensuring her/his own safety.
+Conferences/Trainings Child participation I will not allow children to take pictures of each other during sessions or trainings without the consent of their peers.
+I will not take the child anywhere without the consent of their legal representatives, unless it is absolutely necessary for the safety of the child.
+I will not send a child out of a program/training without ensuring her/his own safety.